 8) Battery Street: Bike lanes on Battery St. from Daisy Bates to 7th St. would create a necessary connection for the Midline.
-For more information about the project and how you can support it, click here.

 9) 7th Street: This is a critical corridor to make multimodal for the Midline and for our transportation system in general.
-For more information about the project and how you can support it, click here.

 10) Main Street: Main Street is an important north-south connection that will add value to the Midline.
 It has bike lanes from 7th St. to Roosevelt, but no installed bike facilities from 7th to Markham.
 The sharrows proposed in the Master Bike Plan would improve this street as a bicycle corridor.
-For more information about the project and how you can support it, click here.

 11) I-630 Trail: There is an existing, paved bicycle and pedestrian trail along I-630 from the western edge of the Sears development to Mississippi Rd.
 It's width and its condition are not ideal, but it is capable of serving as a safe and comfortable transportation corridor for bicyclists and pedestrians (Fig. 3).
 It needs improvements to its access points to better serve the Midline.